 The Maryland Delegate Scholarship is offered to Maryland residents who plan to pursue a postsecondary credential full-time (12+ credits undergraduate or 9+ credits graduate per semester) or part-time (6-11 credits undergraduate or 6-8 credits graduate per semester) at a two-year or four-year Maryland college, university or private career school.

 Current or prospective students should contact their local delegates for instructions on how to apply.
 For a list and contact information of the student's local delegates, please visit http://mgaleg.maryland.gov/mgawebsite/Members/District or the Maryland State Board of Elections website.

-Students must complete the Free Application for Federal Student Aid by March 1st, if the Delegates requests The Office of Student Financial Assistance (OSFA) to identify and awards local students.
-OSFA will administer awards based of need as demonstrated on the FAFSA.
+Students must complete the Free Application for Federal Student Aid (FAFSA) by March 1st, if the delegate requests that the Office of Student Financial Assistance (OSFA) will be responsible for identifying and awarding local students.
+OSFA will administer awards based on need, as demonstrated on the student's FAFSA.